Faculty Grants 2013-14

 The Association of American Colleges and Universities' (AAC&U) Bringing Theory to Practice program awarded Hampshire College a $1,000 Seminar Grant.

 The Kendall Foundation awarded $50,000 to Hampshire College to support our 100% Local Food Challenge, a component of Hampshire's Healthy Food Transition.

-The Wallace Global Fund awarded $25,000 to the College to support the conference, "Intentionally Designed Endowment: Aligning Your Investment Portfolio with your Environmental, Social, and Governance Goals," which will be held in April 2014.
+The Wallace Global Fund awarded $25,000 to the College to support the conference on "Intentionally Designed Endowment: Aligning Your Investment Portfolio with your Environmental, Social, and Governance Goals," which will be held in April 2014.

-The Civil Liberties and Public Policy (CLPP) program has received $10,000 from the Mary Wohlford Foundation, $10,127 from the Institute for International Education, and $25,000 from the Huber Foundation for general operating support.
+The Civil Liberties and Public Policy (CLPP) program has received $2,000 from the Ettinger Foundation, $10,000 from the Mary Wohlford Foundation, $10,127 from the Institute for International Education, $25,000 from the Huber Foundation, $50,000 from the Foundation for a Just Society, and $59,087 from the Educational Foundation of America for general operating support.